equinor/omnia-tutorial/docs/exercises/compute.rst

 Introduction
 ============
-This part of the tutorial covers the following points for computing in Azure Databricks:
+The main part of the tutorial covers the following points for computing in Azure Databricks:

 * Get data from a data lake gen 2
 * Basic computing on the data
 * Add dummy GDPR data
-* Store the new data into a Sql table
+* Store the new data into a SQL table

+Extra section covers other options you can consider.

 Prerequisites
 -------------